IS-UMK/lemkis/README.md

 You must meet the following conditions:

+- In short you must pass github actions requierements (see the mark on the right to your PR - if it is &#x274c; then sth is wrong).
-- In short you should be able to compile your library using
+- On your local machine you should be able to compile your library (in fact whole project) using
   ```bash
   clear && ./scripts/make_debug.sh && ./scripts/run_debug.sh  && ./scripts/run_tests.sh
   ```